ubco-W2022T1-cosc301/project-group11/data/processed/README.md

-# Processed Data Folder
+# Processed Data

-- `processed` - You can place cleaned up, and processed data files in this directory.
+Any cleaned up and processed data of the raw file is in this directory.